 On April 17, 2018, Google released ARCore Android ver.
 1.1.0, which included:

-API for getting colour correction information for the images captured by the camera.
+- API for getting color correction information for the images captured by the camera.

 On May 8, we got a huge release, in which Google added:

 - cloud Anchors API that enables developers to build shared Google ARCore experiences across iOS and Android.
 This is done by allowing anchors created on one device to be transformed into cloud anchors and shared with users on other devices,